Jokowi was seated at the first row of Pope Francis funeral, a series with Trump - ExBulletin

 The decision of President Prabowo who appointed Jokowi to attend the funeral of Pope Francis, according to the observer of international relations Hikmahanto Juwana was completely appropriate.

-“In addition to the emotional problems (because Joko Widodo accepted Pope Francis during a visit to Jakarta) also chose a person who had a fairly high and honorable position, namely a president, even if the first,” said Hikmahanto, quoted by BBC Indonesia.
+“In addition to emotional problems (because Joko Widodo accepts Pope Francis during a visit to Jakarta) also chosen is a person who has a fairly high and honorable position, namely a president, even if the ex,” said Hikmahanto, quoted by BBC Indonesia.

 Meanwhile, another observer, Makarim Wibisono also considers the figure of Joko Widodo to have a fairly appropriate level of representation.